craftingcity/The-Known-World/Prenotes Mar 22 26.md

 5 - STEVE *BROKER2x* (33, 39, 68, 58, 96, )

 #### Orange Storage Sector
-Please, somehow, get them into Baator; maybe a little devil spawns out of Saorsia or Zipper that goes for the Worldbindings.
-In any case, they don't get to keep the real important stuff from here.
+Please, somehow, get them into Baator; maybe a little devil spawns out of Saorsia or Zipper that goes for the Worldbindings, or Otto walks out as a goopis man.
+In any case, they don't get to keep the real important stuff from here, and I really want to push them into Hell.

 ### What happened?